-The office is located next to the Hotel Mountain Villa nearby Hallan Chowk.
-It is a 5 minute walk from the Himalayan Guest House.
+The office is located at the Hotel Tulsi.
 A taxi from the tourist bus station will cost approximately Rs 150 and from the airport and public bus station approximately Rs 200.

 It is recommended to meet at the Pokhara office the day prior to your trip departure at 5.00PM for a pre-departure meeting.
 If you are not arriving early enough to make this meeting please contact the below for a briefing:

 Contact Person: Mr Tara Prashad Gautam +977 9801 050 460